Tod Browning: The Show (1927)

 In 1926, while Lon Chaney was busy making Tell It to the Marines with filmmaker George W. Hill, Browning directed The Show, "one of the most bizarre productions to emerge from silent cinema."
 (The Show anticipates his subsequent feature with Chaney, a "carnival of terror": The Unknown).

 Screenwriter Waldemar Young based the scenario on elements from the author Charles Tenny Jackson's The Day of Souls.

 The Show is a tour-de-force demonstration of Browning's penchant for the spectacle of carnival sideshow acts combined with the revelatory exposure of the theatrical apparatus and techniques that create these illusions.
 Film historian Matthew Solomon notes that "this is not specific to his films with Lon Chaney."
 Indeed, The Show features two of MGM's leading actors: John Gilbert, as the unscrupulous ballyhoo Cock Robin, and Renée Adorée as his tempestuous lover, Salome.
 Actor Lionel Barrymore plays the homicidal Greek.
-Romantic infidelities, the pursuit of a small fortune, a murder, attempted murders, Cock Robin's moral redeemtion and his reconciliation with Salome comprise the plot and its "saccarine" ending.
+Romantic infidelities, the pursuit of a small fortune, a murder, attempted murders, Cock Robin's moral redemption and his reconciliation with Salome comprise the plot and its "saccharine" ending.

-Browning presents a menagerie of circus sideshow novelty acts from the fictitious "Palace of Illusions", including disembodied hands delivering tickets to customers; an illusionary beheading of a biblical figure (Gilbert as John the Baptist); Neptuna (Betty Boyd) Queen of the Mermaids; the sexually untoward Zela (Zalla Zarana) Half-Lady; and Arachnida (Edna Tichenor, the Human Spider perched on her web.
-Browning ultimately reveals "how the trick is done", explicating the mechanical devices to the film audience – not to the film's carnival patrons.
+Browning presents a menagerie of circus sideshow novelty acts from the fictitious "Palace of Illusions," including disembodied hands delivering tickets to customers; an illusionary beheading of a biblical figure (Gilbert as John the Baptist); Neptuna (Betty Boyd) Queen of the Mermaids; the sexually untoward Zela (Zalla Zarana) Half-Lady; and Arachnida (Edna Tichenor, the Human Spider perched on her web.
+Browning ultimately reveals "how the trick is done," explicating the mechanical devices to the film audience – not to the film's carnival patrons.